 If you select No, go to Section C: Category C reportable tax positions.

-If you select Yes, the next question will ask how many Category A or B RTPs you are reporting.
+If you select Yes, the next question will ask how many Category A or B reportable tax positions you are reporting.

 Category A: Tax uncertainty in your entity's company tax return